hanselijahv/boggled/docs/idl.md

-# Generating IDL Files for Client and Server
+# Generating IDL Files for terminalclient.Client and Server

 This document provides the commands needed to generate Interface Definition Language (IDL) files for both the client and the server in the Boggled game project.